 Online support groups connect patients and family caregivers who are dealing with similar health conditions.
 Not only can these groups provide much needed emotional support, users exchange medical and lifestyle information.
 But, it’s important to realize that participants are usually not medical professionals.

 The fake medical news epidemic.

 There is a lot of discussion these days about fake news, with frequent accusations against mainstream, trustworthy news sources like NBC, CNN and The New York Times.
-These allegations erode the public’s trust in mainstream news, which in my opinion, is dangerous and scary.
+These allegations dangerously erode the public’s trust in mainstream news.

 However, that is not the kind of fake news I am writing about here.
 Unfortunately, some websites, posts and videos are intentionally filled with misinformation in order to deceive the public and/or sell bogus cures.
 Watchdog groups found hundreds of websites filled with fake medical news, with countless more flying under the radar.
 This is troubling, to say the least.
 The misinformation in these sites ranges from ridiculous to subtle misreporting and overhyping of mainstream news stories.
 These sites often use false information to drive the sale of expensive, unproven treatments and/or to increase ad revenue.

 If you’re confident in your ability to detect fake medical information, don’t be so sure.
 Sometimes the creators falsely cite reputable hospitals or government agencies, with fabricated quotes, to convince you that their information is reliable.
 And once the information is posted, it is often be widely shared on social media.